 The way the IT service provider handles their business operations is an excellent indicator of the customer experience you should be expecting.
 Offshore solutions usually offer lower prices but lack the language capabilities and on-site support.
 They can handle monitoring and ticketing remotely, but local issues that may need immediate attention just can't be solved with offshore solutions.
 With offshoring, there's also the issue of unreliable internet speed, which results in slow download speed and upload speeds.
 Online home-based businesses need peace of mind that their overall business doesn't suffer just because their offshore outsourced provider doesn't have a reliable internet provider.

 On the other hand, local MSP companies will likely use business internet providers that you also use and trust.
 They also behave proactively and offer assistance quickly and effectively.
 The difference in availability and skills can influence the way you grow your business ideas.
+The bottom line is the best IT service providers can usually be found in your backyard.

 Do You Have Any SLAs in Place?

 A service-level agreement (SLA) is a commitment between a service provider and a client.
 These agreements are essential when it comes to response times.
 You want a reliable service provider that can react as soon as possible to keep your data secure and issues managed.
 Without an SLA in place, you could end up waiting hours or even days before your service provider responds to your request.
+The best IT service providers usually have some sort of SLA or targets in place that they adhere to, to make sure you're getting the support your organization requires.

 What Is Your Team's Skill Set, and Does It Align With Our Business Objectives?